History of Robots

 - Nineties: Hybrids; model-based at higher levels and reactive at lower levels.

 - Mid-nineties: probabilistic robotics; seamless integration of inaccurate models and inaccurate sensors.
 The Fuzzy method is used in the decision-making process.

 Kinematic calibration is necessary due to the inaccuracies of kinematic models to meet strict manufacturing requirements.
 There are four major categories:

-- Mathematical modeling with the Denavit-Hartenberg (DH) method and product-of-exponential formulation.
+- Mathematical models with the Denavit-Hartenberg (DH) method and product-of-exponential formulation.

-- Sensors measuring the difference between the theoretical model and the real model, which allows us to determine the true position of the end-effector.
+- Sensors measure the difference between the theoretical model and the real model, which allows us to determine the true position of the end-effector.

 - Identifying the parameters that vary from their normal values using optimization techniques.

 - Implementation in the robot depends on the complexity of the machine, and iterative methods are used for complex machines.